Day Al-Mohamed: Early life and education

-Al-Mohamed grew up in Bahrain and moved to the United States to attend college.
-She became blind as the result of a brain injury in 1995, while she was studying social work at the University of Missouri.
-She fenced at a college level with foil, placing third in the 1997 state fencing championship.
-After finishing her undergraduate degree, she continued at the University of Missouri as a law student.
+Al-Mohamed grew up in Bahrain where she attended Department of Defense Education Activity (DoDEA) Bahrain School, where she graduated with an American high school diploma and an International Baccalaureate diploma.
+She moved to the United States to attend college at the University of Missouri.
+Al-Mohamed became blind as the result of a brain injury in 1995, while she was studying social work at the University of Missouri.
+She fenced at the college level with foil, placing third in the 1997 state fencing championship.
+After finishing her undergraduate degree, she continued at the University of Missouri as a law student, where she earned her JD in 2003.